What is dental fluorosis?

 Dental fluorosis is caused by a higher than normal amount of fluoride ingestion whilst teeth are forming.
 Primary dentin fluorosis and enamel fluorosis can only happen during tooth formation.
 Structurally, hydroxyapatite ( these are the mineral crystals that forms the enamel )is converted to fluorohydroxyapatite.

 The most superficial concern in dental fluorosis is aesthetic changes in the permanent dentition (the adult teeth).
 The period when these teeth are at highest risk of developing fluorosis is between when the child is born up to 6 years old, though there has been some research which proposes that the most crucial course is during the first 2 years of the child’s life.
 From roughly 7 years old thereafter, most children’s permanent teeth would have undergone complete development (except their wisdom teeth), and therefore their susceptibility to fluorosis is greatly reduced, or even insignificant, despite the amount of intake of fluoride.

 What are the sources of fluoride?

-Many well-known sources of fluoride may contribute to overexposure including dentifrice/fluoridated mouthrinse (which young children may swallow), excessive ingestion of fluoride toothpaste, bottled waters which are not tested for their fluoride content, inappropriate use of fluoride supplements, ingestion of foods rich in fluoride and public water fluoridation.
-Public water fluoridation is directly or indirectly responsible for 40% of all fluorosis, but the resulting effect due to water fluoridation is largely and typically aesthetic.
+Many well-known sources of fluoride may contribute to overexposure including dentifrice/fluoridated mouthrinse (which young children may swallow), excessive ingestion of fluoride toothpaste, bottled waters which are not tested for their fluoride content, ingestion of foods rich in fluoride and fluoride in drinking water.
 Severe cases can be caused by exposure to water that is naturally fluoridated to levels above the recommended levels, or by exposure to other fluoride sources such as brick tea or pollution from high fluoride coal.

 How can we prevent fluorosis?